Calbright-Git-Workshop/github-workshop-practice/resources/README.md

-# Resources
+# Additional Learning Resources

-Resources go in here.
+Resources will be added after the workshop.